lia-arroyo/ormistonAthleticsClub/README.md

 # Ormiston Athletics Club Website
 ### Created by Lia Arroyo, 2019

-This website is made for the admins of the (fictional) Ormiston Athletic Club to enrol club members, view/modify/display their details, fees, and scores.
+This website was made for the admins of the (fictional) Ormiston Athletic Club to enrol club members, view/modify/search their details, fees, and scores.
 This was created as part of Lia's Level 2 Computer Science project in 2019.

 **Website features:**